cfzimmerman/S25-EC1005/notes.md

 - Why does inequality matter?
   - Moral concern of sharply difference income for similar work
     - Pro sports example?
 Seems totally fine.

+# Review section

+- Growth
+  - Factors of production: labor supply, capital accumulation and investment, total factor productivity
+  - Structural determinants: demographic and population,
+- Readings:
+  - Growth:
+    - Smith: private education was historically higher quality.
+Hyper specialized labor may be demeaning but more productive.
+    - Easterlin: Higher personal income is associated with higher happiness within a country, but higher national income does not necessarily mean higher average happiness (sus?).
+Performance relative to peers.
+    - Okun: Efficiency/equity tradeoff, tensions between market driven stratification and democratic egalitarianism.
+Society keeps certain rights off the market, but we let the market handle healthcare and housing.
+Low cost rights are more likely to be enforced than high cost rights.
+Democratic capitalism necessitates continuous recalibration between competing values.
+    - Hirsch: Difference between growth and flourishing.
+After material scarcity is eradicated, positional scarcity is a more contended good.
+When we don't fight for food, we fight with eachother for status symbols that might not improve wellbeing.
+    - Sacks et. al: Contradicts Easterlin.
+Argues absolute income does matter.
+    - Deaton: Great divergence.
+    - Phelps: Economic prosperity arises from agents innovating.
+Top down approaches don't work.
+Governments should have flexible markets, low poverty, and accessible capital.
+    - Martellini:
+  - Environment:
+    - Externalities: certain actions cause harm to other people.
+Pigouvian taxation shifts costs to producers.
+    - Environmental Kuznet's curve: Flat n shape. x is income, y is environmental degredation.
+    - Malthus: economic growth is capped by land and therefore food because of famine, disease, and war.
+    - Solow: Sustainability allows future generations to have the same or better quality of life.
+Use human-made capital substitutes for natural capital.
+    - Grossman and Kreuger: Environmental Kuznets curve.
+    - Nordhaus: Climate change is a global externality.
+Risk of free riding because no country is incentivized to lead.
+Calculates social cost of carbon.
+Climate change is a global public bad: nonrival and nonexcludable.
+    - Cohen: Responds to Malthus that there isn't a clear carrying capacity limit for Earth.
+    - Nordhaus: Environmental economics is about addressing market failures.
+Match level of governance for level of problems.
+    - Bilal and Kanzig: Extends Nordhaus model with more data for a much higher social cost of carbon.
+  - Technology:
+    - Growth, how it will affect the future, labor market impact
+    - Keynes: rejects to concerns about technological unemployment.
+Transition between economic eras.
+Growth engines will continue, living standards will 4x to 8x.
+Compound interest in capital and accelerating TFP (scientific progress).
+Post scarcity world may decouple growth and flourishing because people don't know what to do
+    - Brynjolfsson: technology will make us grow, exponentials.
+    - Autor (2015): technological advancement changes what people work on rather than automating them away.
+Significant shifts in occupational composition.
+Technological change divides the labor force by human capital / skills.
+We know more than we can tell (contextual judgement).
+Ex: computers increased the college wage premium, hollowed the middle.
+    - Acemoglu and Restrepo: model for balancing investments in labor and capital.
+Technology can automate or augment labor.
+Traditionally there was more augmentation, there's increasingly more automation.
+    - Mokyr: Era of sustained growth after 1750 from innovation, better institutions, and resource allocation.
+Positive feedback loops in growth.
+Traditional productivity metrics understate recent progress.
+  - Inequality:
+    - How we measure it: compare income distributions (90th percentile v 10th percentile); wealth shares (wealth owned by 1%), Gini Coefficient (x percent of population, y percent of income).
+0 Gini is perfect equality, 1 is perfect inequality.
+    - Kuznets: curve x GDP per capita, y income inequality (sus?).
+Inequality increases before it decreases during growth.
+Stronger past evidence, less modern evidence.
+    - Williamson: does industrialization raise inequality?
+Historical context.
+Could Kuznet's curve work?
+    - Piketty: documents that inequality has risen in the US by a lot since the 1980s.
+Focus on return on capital rather than just income.
+Periods of higher return on capital over economic growth increases inequality.
+Self reinforcing cycle of inheritance.
+Inequality is political (capital taxes are lower than labor taxes)
+    - Chetty: do we care about absolute inequality or inequality of opportunity?
+Socioeconomic economic mobility is related to place.
+    - Bell: Links childhood factors with who becomes a successful inventor.
+Increasing opportunity matters a lot for improving economic growth.
+High skill low income children rarely become inventors.
+    - Burkhauser: We should focus more on poverty than inequality, and poverty is looking a lot better.
+Defines poverty measure including noncash benefits.
+Follows increase in government transfers.
+Poverty measures reflect researcher judgements.
+    - Case and Deaton: Possible decoupling between growth and happiness.
+Increasing "deaths of despair" among white Americans without college degrees.
+    - Autor (2024): AI might be beneficial for the working class.
+    - Banerjee and Duflo: instead of broad theories, focus on ...